By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Do Miracle Sheets actually work for acne?

 Potentially.
 Bacteria-harboring pillowcases are a known acne trigger.
-Silver's antibacterial effect reduces this risk.
-Several users report improved skin.
-This is a plausible mechanism, though not clinically proven for Miracle Sheets specifically.
+Silver's antibacterial effect reduces this risk, and several users report improved skin.
+This is a plausible mechanism, though it's not clinically proven for Miracle Sheets specifically.

 Are Miracle Sheets good for hot sleepers?